huggingface/hub-docs/docs/hub/datasets-adding.md

 ### Dataset Viewer

 The [Dataset Viewer](./datasets-viewer) is useful to know how the data actually looks like before you download it.
 It is enabled by default for all public datasets.
+It is also available for private datasets owned by a [PRO user](https://huggingface.co/pricing) or an [Enterprise Hub organization](https://huggingface.co/enterprise).

 After uploading your dataset, make sure the Dataset Viewer correctly shows your data, or [Configure the Dataset Viewer](./datasets-viewer-configure).